 Utrecht (Jullian) pochade boxUtrecht (Jullian)

-The Jullian site (UK) only shows them as sold with a set of paints and brushes and includes a panel sized at 22×16cm.
-Whether it will as comfortably handle a 6×8″, or if the Utrecht branded version is different, is a a little unclear.
-I assume Utrecht customer service has the answer.
+The UK Jullian site (scroll down the page) shows them as sold with a set of paints and brushes and includes a panel sized at 22x16cm.

 Alla Prima Pochade boxAlla Prima Pochade